SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrade-notes.md

 **Java 11 Required**
 The SonarQube server now requires Java 11.
 Analyses may continue to use Java 8 if necessary.

+**Pylint should be run manually**
+Running Pylint automatically during python analysis has been deprecated, and is broken in this version on Windows.
+If needed, Pylint must be run ahead of time and the resulting report passed in to analysis.
+This [will be fixed](https://jira.sonarsource.com/browse/SONARPY-339) in a future version of SonarPython.

 [Full Release Notes](https://jira.sonarsource.com/secure/ReleaseNote.jspa?projectId=10930&version=14945)

 ## Release 7.8 Upgrade Notes
 **MySQL Deprecation and Migration**